 Description

-The small hamlet Heiligenblut, with its pilgrimage church of St. Andreas, is the heart of the Raxendorf market community.
-The late Gothic hall church from the 15th century was founded in 1411 according to legend after a host miracle.
-Remarkable are the baroque tower with the blue clocks, the freestanding original chapel, the fine cross- and net-ribbed vaults, and the strikingly steep roof.
-In the late Gothic choir is the famous stone tabernacle elaborately decorated with filigree tracery, eight meters high.
-The actual heart of the church, the Gothic altar - the Roggendorfer altar - is located in Belvedere Palace in Vienna.
+The small hamlet of Heiligenblut with its pilgrimage church of St. Andrew is the heart of the market town of Raxendorf.
+According to legend, the late Gothic hall church from the 15th century was founded after a miracle of the host in 1411.
+The baroque tower with its blue clocks, the free-standing original chapel, the fine cross and ribbed vaults and the strikingly steep roof are remarkable.
+In the late Gothic choir is the famous stone sacrament house, eight meters high and decorated with filigree tracery.
+The actual heart of the church, the Gothic altar - the Roggendorf Altar - is located in Belvedere Palace in Vienna.

-Maria Laach is overshadowed by its pilgrimage church of the Visitation of Mary.
+Maria Laach is outshone by its pilgrimage church of the Visitation of the Virgin Mary.
 The monumental stepped hall building from the 15th century is one of the most valuable late Gothic buildings in Austria.
-The church is one of the rare cases that was not baroque-styled and was able to preserve its Gothic furnishings.
-1680 was the third great plague year of that century; the entire southern Waldviertel made a vow to make a pilgrimage to Maria Laach every year.
-After the miraculous healing of a blind child in 1719, the number of pilgrims increased.
-The painting "Maria Six-Finger", the Gothic double-winged altar, and the Renaissance tomb monument of the noble Hans Georg v.
-Kufstein from 1607 are the most valuable artifacts of the church.
+The church is one of the rare cases that was not baroqueized and was able to preserve its Gothic interior.
+1680 was the third great plague year of this century; the entire southern Waldviertel made a vow to make a pilgrimage to Maria Laach every year.
+After the miraculous healing of a blind child in 1719, the number of pilgrims increased steadily.
+The miraculous image of "Maria Sechsfinger", the Gothic double-winged altar and the Renaissance tomb of the nobleman Hans Georg von Kufstein from 1607 are the church's most valuable artifacts.

 Starting point of the tour